Integrating Megaport with Azure VMware Solution (AVS)

 You have created a single Layer 2 connection into your Azure infrastructure.

 You can achieve redundancy for the connectivity portion of this overall solution by establishing additional VXCs to the Azure environment.
-If the VXCs are implemented on separate Megaports, you can achieve additional physical redundancy.
+If the VXCs are implemented on separate Ports, you can achieve additional physical redundancy.

 Creating a second VXC connection into your Azure infrastructure (along with the associated BGP session) will qualify the setup for Microsoft Azure’s SLA.
-When you paste your Microsoft Azure Service Key into the appropriate field, choose the Secondary on-ramp location (the Primary on-ramp location will be greyed out and unavailable).
+When you paste your Microsoft Azure Service Key into the appropriate field, choose the Secondary on-ramp location (the Primary on-ramp location will be dimmed and unavailable).
 Follow the above process from step 5 to to complete the second VXC.